• Skip to primary navigation

 two overhead photos showing how to make Slow Cooker Pot Roast

-Make the gravy
+Make the Gravy

 I prefer to separate the sauce from the meat to strain and thicken it for serving.
-However you can simply add thickener to the slow cooker towards the end of the cooking time if you prefer.
+However you can simply add thickener to the slow cooker towards the end of cooking time if you prefer.

-Remove the meat from the sauce and strain the sauce through a fine mesh strainer into a large bowl (do NOT pour it down the drain)!
+Remove the meat from the sauce and strain the sauce through a fine mesh strainer into a large bowl (do not pour it down the drain)!
 Then, transfer sauce to a saucepan and whisk in the thickener.
 Cook on medium heat, stirring constantly. until sauce becomes thick.

 two overhead photos showing how to make Slow Cooker Pot Roast